sevab/TwitterBot/README.md

 The way the bot works is it logs in for each student into the [Virtual Macroeconomy](http://macro.exeter.ac.uk/macro/site/login), checks if that student sold anything since the last login, if he did, it sends that student a tweet with his current stock levels.

 #### History
 The bot worked for about a week notifying me and several other students.
-Unfortunately, soon after the professor behind the website detected tons of traffic from our accounts and almost disqualified us from the game.
+Unfortunately, soon after the professor behind the website detected tons of traffic from our accounts he almost disqualified us from the game.
 Fortunately, we worked it out and I was even offered to integrate the Twitter notifications into the simulator itself.